 Responsive and Relevant

-It was important for the issues to be appropriately labeled and not clouded by diminution, so that they could be ultimately addressed.
+It was important for each issue to be defined and viewed through the appropriate lens, labeled and not clouded by diminution, so that it they could be ultimately addressed.
 Even when surrogates testified about the joy experienced in helping infertile couples, and the heaven-sent ‘earnings’ from surrogacy and egg donation, it did not obscure their vulnerability to exploitation and underlying injustice.
 It just spoke of their impoverishment and lack of opportunity to earn adequately in a dignified manner.

-This stark reality should not be obfuscated with arguments about rights and needs.
+This stark reality risks being should not be obfuscated with arguments about rights and needs.
 Infertile couples undoubtedly have reproductive rights, but these clearly are negative rights.
 In enabling access to infertility treatments, surely the modalities and means must be legally and socially acceptable.
-The emotional quest for parenthood must not be allowed to cloud out duties and boundaries.
+The emotional quest for parenthood must is understandable, and may be pursued within limits not be allowed to cloud out duties and boundaries.
 On the other hand, donors and surrogates enjoy a constitutional right to life in Article 21, a positive right that includes the right to health and livelihood with dignity.
 11 Article 23 also describes the right not to be exploited.
 12 For this reason, Government regulation that seeks to address this undermining of fundamental rights is crucial and exigent.
 The Surrogacy (Regulation) Bill is framed to address mainly the issues of injustice and exploitation in this unregulated medical sector.
 Apart from minor modifications, it clearly signals the Government’s intention to address the social harms linked to the commercial component of surrogacy arrangements.
 In contrast, the draft Assisted Reproductive Technologies (ART) Bill 2014, now before Parliament, is silent on commercial surrogacy.
 It covers a broader objective of supervision and regulation of ART clinics, personnel and technical procedures, drawing mainly from the ICMR National Guidelines for Accreditation, Supervision and Regulation of ART Clinics in India, 2005.
 13

 A second reason for the Surrogacy (Regulation) Bill was the commodification of children born through commercial surrogacy, in violation of child rights.
 Here again, reports of abandonment of surrogate babies, contractual agreements for handing over children, fears of trafficking across borders and citizenship obstacles were the focus of concern.
 These are non-medical, ethical concerns of best interest of the child and parenthood that demand attention, closely tied in to a legal understanding of child rights and human dignity.
 14

 Critics of the Surrogacy (Regulation) Act condemn it as hasty; designed to assuage social protest and global vilification, unmindful of the broader benefits of assisted reproductive techniques.
-In fact, the Bill can be viewed as a purposive response to the uncaring attitude of Infertility clinics and doctors, who went about the business of a baby-market, neglectful of duties to protect the interests of surrogates and children, and dismissive of ethical concerns.
+The Draft ART Bill 2014 was expected to address these concerns around surrogacy and commercial exploitation.
+In fact, these issues were left unaddressed.
+The Surrogacy Bill can be viewed as a purposive response to the uncaring attitude of Infertility clinics and doctors, who went about the business of a baby-market, neglectful of duties to protect the interests of surrogates and children, and dismissive of ethical concerns.
 Beyond the obvious benefits of assisted reproductive technologies, there were ethical, legal and social implications that needed to be addressed.
-It was the absence of systematic evaluation and self-regulation by the medical fraternity, even in the face of bad press and sustained criticism by social groups that pressured the Government to respond with the Surrogacy (Regulation) Bill; aimed at ending the commercial and exploitative aspects of commercial surrogacy, and not the reproductive technology itself.
+It was the absence of systematic evaluation and self-regulation by the medical fraternity, even in the face of bad press and sustained criticism by social groups, which pressured the Government to respond with the Surrogacy (Regulation) Bill; aimed at ending the commercial and exploitative aspects of commercial surrogacy, and not the reproductive technology itself.
 15

 The Culmination of Regulatory Effort